angular/components/src/material/datepicker/datepicker.md

 browser only receives a `PageDown` key event.
 Because of this behavior, you should always include an additional means of opening the pop-up, such as `MatDatepickerToggle`.

+`MatDatepickerToggle` must be included along with `MatDatepicker` for optimal mobile a11y compatibility.
+Mobile screen reader users currently do not have a way to trigger the datepicker dialog without the icon button present.

 #### Keyboard interaction

 The datepicker supports the following keyboard shortcuts: